Wednesday morning presented a new calendar page.

 Well done, Waste Management.
 Clearly, Cambria County recycling officials should consult Waste Management for recycling tips.
 The more we know, the cleaner our Cambria County communities remain.

 Running or driving along trash-free roads is a pleasant experience.
 Spring’s vibrant colors are soothing.
-A clean natural community is a refuge from our world’s hurried
+A clean natural community is a refuge from our world’s hurried pace.

 Nature allows us to recharge for that next turbulent round.